Software that uses the services of a server in a network.

 A spooler acts as a buffer for the files that have been sent to an output device.
 A spooler may also be called a "printer queue".

-An Internet network is a virtual data network specification based on a packet-oriented protocol (Internet Protocol = IP) which allows data to be transferred between otherwise incompatible networks.
+Internet Protocol = IP) which allows data to be transferred between otherwise incompatible networks.
 Thus, the Internet specification describes a hardware-independent data protocol that lies above the hardware protocol (such as Ethernet).
 The Internet protocol (IP), however, is only able to exchange data packets between computers.
-The Transmission Control Protocol (TCP) extends this ability to allow processes to be addressed on the target computer and to improve the reliability of the inter-process communication.
-TCP/IP has been implemented by all major software and hardware providers.
+The

 A group of users working on a common project and sharing computer files, often over a local area network.